How to Perform a Content Marketing Analysis

 Start Tracking Traffic

-If you haven’t been using website analytics to measure who’s coming to your site and from where, stop everything and set this up.
+If you haven’t been using website to measure who’s coming to your site and from where, stop everything and set this up.
 Today.
 You can’t know if you’re successful with your content marketing if you aren’t measuring.
 Pay attention to how many people are visiting your site, where they came from, and what content they’re reading.

 Continue to measure and analyze.
 Content is a moving target, and even if your post appeared at the top of search results today, that’s no guarantee that it will tomorrow.
 You have to continually ensure that you’re providing the content your audience cares about and using the tools to get it in front of them.